The acronym SEO stands for Search Engine Optimization.

 But your position on the first page is also important because the pages that are listed near the top get way more traffic than those listed at the bottom.

 Someone who is good at SEO can produce high-quality content and make it rank high in the search engine results.
-This leads to a lot of free traffic, which can be turned into money by serving ads or selling products on the pages.
+This leads to a lot of free traffic, which can be turned into revenue by serving ads or selling products on the pages.

 As an example, the keyword “whey protein” has a global search volume of 560 thousand searches per month.